cmpsci-goldnjub/info/about.md

 ## The Hackathon

-Hackathon for Humanity (HfH) is hosted by the Computer Science department at Missouri S&T in honor of the department's 50th anniversary.
+Hackathon for Humanity (H4H) is hosted by the Computer Science department at Missouri S&T in honor of the department's 50th anniversary.